wellsaid-labs/tts-evaluation/load_test/README.md

 `X-Api-Key` header.
 This value is configurable in order to support our previous infrastructure setup that authenticated via the `api_key` body parameter.

-2. Build and run the tests like so:
+1. Build and run the tests like so (replacing `dev.env` with your environment configuration file):

    ```bash
    docker run --rm -it --env-file dev.env $(docker build -q .) | tee results_$(date +%Y_%m_%d_%H:%M).txt